 We believe a strong company culture is key to success.
 Building a software development company in Africa, you know you are going to face some challenges.
 There are social, economic, and political circumstances that do work at Tunga, well, challenging at times.
 Yet, at the heart of it, this goes for every business.

-The vast majority of companies face with suboptimal circumstances, battling with a bigger foe for a piece of the pie that we call market.
-At Tunga, we try to make things simple when faced with these obstacles, by asking one simple question: what would we do if we were the best football club in the world?
+The vast majority of companies face with suboptimal circumstances, battling with a bigger foe for a piece of the pie that we call the market.
+At Tunga, we try to make things simple when faced with these obstacles by asking one simple question: what would we do if we were the best football club in the world?

 How does Ajax do that?
 And how can we, as a relatively small company with big ambitions, enrich our company culture with the Ajax approach?

 Running your operation, it is tempting to hire people who are proven successful.
 And who has done in the past what you need today?
 So if you need a project manager, you’re likely to look for someone who has successfully managed projects in your area of expertise.
 Performance, however, does not tell the whole story.

 Looking at the parallel, in youth league football games, kids born at a certain time of the year (December kids) always play bigger kids due to their age group.
 The bigger kids seem to perform better.
 But that may be their advantage in age, which can be significant at that period.
 Ajax discovered that the underperformance of the December kids might actually hide some talent.

 Likewise, at Tunga, we are looking to create a coherent picture of everyone working for us.
 Their experience and past performance are an important indicators.
 But so is the ability of abstract thinking and any other indicators pointing towards talent.
 As a business, you should strive to get the best and brightest, not necessarily the ones that have performed the best in the past.